Russia entry requirements for Switzerland passport holders

 |---|---|---|

-| Valid passport Must be valid for entire stay | Your Swiss passport must be valid for the full duration of your stay in Russia.
+| Valid passport Must be valid for the entire stay | Your Swiss passport must be valid for the entire duration of your stay in Russia.
 No minimum validity beyond departure is required by Russian law, but airlines may enforce 6 months — check with your carrier. | Required |

 | Return or onward ticket Proof of departure from Russia | Immigration officers at Russian airports routinely ask for a return or onward ticket.
-Have a printed or digital copy ready showing your departure within the eVisa validity period. | Required |
+Have a printed or digital copy ready showing your departure within the eVisa's 16-day validity. | Required |

-| Proof of accommodation Hotel booking or invitation letter | Russian border control may request proof of where you're staying.
-A hotel confirmation or a formal invitation from a host (if staying privately) works.
-Keep a printed copy handy. | Recommended |
+| Proof of accommodation Hotel booking or invitation letter | Russian border control may ask for a hotel confirmation or a private invitation letter.
+Keep a printed copy of your booking or the host's invitation handy. | Recommended |

-| Proof of funds Show you can cover your stay | Officers occasionally ask for proof of sufficient funds.
-Carry a bank statement or credit card showing at least the equivalent of 500 USD per day of your stay. | Recommended |
+| Proof of funds Show you can cover your stay | Carry at least 500 EUR (or equivalent in rubles) per day of your stay.
+Cash or a bank statement works.
+Officers rarely check this, but it's safer to have it. | Recommended |

 What happens at the border